add Fish-uk to your favourites Bookmark Fish-uk.com

 All fish are covered with a protective layer of slime and this acts as the first line defence against parasitic infections, bacteria, and other diseases that a fish may contract.

-When you catch a fish you must make sure you don’t remove too much of this protective coating, so always wet your hands before handling the fish and never use a cloth to hold a fish.
-ALWAYS unhook fish quickly but carefully and return them to the water as quickly as possible.
-If the fish is too large to hold, don't unhook it on the ground as this can damage it and remove the slime, use an unhooking mat.
-With a smaller fish hold it tightly so that it doesn’t flap about and slip out of your hands onto the ground but don't hold it too tight or you may damage its internal organs.
+When you catch a fish you must make sure you don't remove too much of this protective coating, so always wet your hands before handling the fish and never use a cloth to hold a fish.
+Always unhook fish quickly but carefully and return them to the water as quickly as possible.

 Unhooking a fish.

-Never pull on the line to remove a hook from a fish - this WILL NOT work without seriously injuring the fish.
+Never pull on the line to remove a hook from a fish you will end up seriously injuring the fish.

 Returning fish to the water